 Kallen Media’s First WordCamp

 At the start of February, I was lucky enough to attend the WordCamp Phoenix 2020 event.
 WordCamps are WordPress events that bring together the community to share advice and tips.
-These events have been going on for over ten years and take place around the world.
-Be sure to lookup WordCamp events near you to see if there is a chance to join in on these great conferences.
+And these events have been going on for over ten years and take place around the world.
+So be sure to lookup WordCamp events near you to see if there is a chance to join in on these great conferences.
 The event was in the heart of bustling downtown Phoenix in “Events on Jackson.”

 The event weekend started with a smooth drive to downtown Phoenix from my office in Tempe, right near Arizona State University.
 Parking was only $5 each day for special event parking, which is very reasonable for downtown Phoenix.
 Once I walked in, wonderful volunteers greeted me, and I was quickly able to find my badge.
-The lobby had great snacks and hot coffee, so everyone was sure to be energized for the day.
+The lobby had great snacks and hot coffee; So for the day, They were great!

-I noticed quickly that the event was entirely put on by volunteers and people passionate about the WordPress community, which made me excited to see the presentations to come.
+Volunteers orchestrated the entire event.
+Which made me excited to see the presentations to come because everyone was passionate about WordPress.
 Opening remarks gave me an excellent overview of what to expect from this conference.
-Now it was time to get started with learning!
+Now it was time to start learning!

 The first presentation that I sat in on was from Kori Ashton, the CEO of WebTegrity.
 Her presentation focused on improving digital marketing business models, specifically for small businesses and freelancers.
 The talk hit a direct cord with me going over both questions and similar experiences of my own.
 I was able to gain insights on pricing models, workflow structures, and customer interactions, all within her 50-minute presentation.
-Having a successful digital marketer share their tips and secrets opened up my mind to more possibilities looking ahead with Kallen Media.
+My mind was opened to more possibilities looking ahead with Kallen Media watching a successful digital marketer share their tips and secrets.
 This session was exactly the content I was looking to learn!

 The next session that I decided to go to was “The Art of Networking” with Francesca Marano.
 Francesca is the WordPress community manager at SiteGround.
 She traveled from Germany and has made a career out of networking within the WordPress community.
 Hearing Francesca speak about her experiences networking and getting out of her comfort zone encouraged me to engage as many community members as possible throughout the rest of the conference.

 My final presentation of the morning was about building a content marketing machine with Colin Shipp.
-I was particularly interested in this presentation because of content marketing’s significant part in digital marketing as a whole.
+Because of content marketing’s significant part in digital marketing as a whole, I was particularly interested in this presentation.
 Colin sheds light on creating content meant for consumers, not search engines.
 He also broke down the best types of articles to write and effective ways to capture your readers.
 A fantastic presentation that gave me valuable insights and reassurance that my content marketing strategies were on the right track.

 Lunch both days was a delicious offering of gourmet tacos.
-Both days I tried all the options and was highly pleased with the food.
+Both days I was pleased with the food.
 So glad I went back for seconds both days!
 Lunchtime was also the prime time where I was able to network and talk to other fellow WordPress fanatics.
 I met a variety of travel bloggers and business owners that gave me different perspectives on how WordPress works in a business.

 WordCamp Sessions – Day 1 Afternoon